 Danube River Promenade

-Parliament, seen from the close distance, impresses us.
+Parliament, seen from a close distance, impresses us.
 Going around the entire building, with many stopovers for the photo shooting – takes us about 30-40 minutes.
 In front of the main entrance to the Parliament, there is the statue of Lajos Kossuth, who is considered to be the national hero of Hungary.

 We walk along the Danube Promenade towards the Chain Bridge.
 Along the way, we pass a monument dedicated to the memory of Holocaust victims – shoes, symbolizing those murdered during WWII.